- Antique Diamonds

 The answer is: No. Old cut stones are genuinely scarce and only get rarer with every passing day.

 A recut diamond is identical to a diamond produced from rough yesterday.
-With the absence of a historical record, it’s impossible to tell when the stone has been cut.
+Without a historical record, it’s impossible to tell when the stone has been cut.

 Unfortunately, many of the world’s most famous and historic diamonds have been recut over the centuries of their lifetimes.
 Sometimes it was done to improve the appearance of stones, but more often to conceal their identity for criminal gain.